JuanFF/JuanFFweb/NLP Resources.md

 <p class = 'commonP'>

   User names were ommited.
-You can use this data to train machine learning models based on Twitter's valuable health information.<br/><br/>
+You can use this data to train machine learning models based on Twitter's valuable health information sources.<br/><br/>

 </p>